CoolMetDuck/video-game/README.md

 https://coolmetduck.github.io/video-game/DesertGame.html

-##NOTE: this is only for computer use
+##NOTE: supported for mobile use but not recommended